 Making the Essential Oilpot

-In Japan, an oilpot is traditionally made by cutting a joint of well-dried bamboo into a cup 3 to 4 inches deep.
-If you don’t have access to bamboo where you live, a hollowed-out piece of close-grained barrel-making wood like White Oak, or a plastic mug, or even a segment of capped PVC pipe will work just as well.
+In Japan, an oilpot is traditionally made by cutting a joint of well-dried, large-diameter bamboo into a cup 3 to 4 inches deep.
+If you don’t have access to bamboo where you live, a hollowed-out piece of some close-grained wood suitable for making water-tight barrels, such as white oak, or a plastic mug, or even a segment of capped PVC pipe will work just as well.
 The important thing is the container not be made of metal, glass, ceramic or any other material approaching the hardness of a chisel blade.

-Shape the bottom or foot of the cup so it will be stable.
+Shape the bottom or foot of the cup so it will rest on a more-or-less flat surface with perhaps some irregularities.
 Some people scallop the bottom so it rests on four or five spots at the perimeter.
 And a piece of sandpaper glued to the bottom will prevent your planes from dragging the oilpot around when you pass their soles over the wick.

 If you use bamboo or wood, prime and paint the inside of the cup, and underside of the foot, with a high-solids urethane or polyurethane paint.
 I used a natural urethane extracted from the cashew tree called “Cashew” on the bamboo joint in these photos.
 The gaudy orange color makes it easy to differentiate my oilpot from others on a jobsite

-Roll the cloth up very tightly and bind it with string or thread.
+Roll the cloth up very tightly into a wick just a hair smaller in diameter than the inside of your container and bind it tightly with string or thread.
 It will take several tries to judge just the right amount of fabric.
 You should be able to force this dense cloth wick tightly into the cup with approximately ½” projecting above the lip.
-It must be a tight fit to prevent the wick from falling or pulling out accidentally, but not so tight it breaks the container.
+It must be a tight enough fit to prevent the wick from falling or pulling out accidentally, but not so tight it breaks the container.

-Now that the oilpot is made, we need to add some oil, so just soak the cloth with your favorite lubricant and you’ll be ready to rock-n’-roll like Zeppelin.
-It will take some time for the oil to saturate the dense wick, so be patient.
+Now that the oilpot is made and wick installed we need to add some oil.
+Just soak the cloth with your favorite lubricant and you’ll be ready to rock-n’-roll like Zeppelin.
+It will take some time for the oil to saturate the dense wick, so be patient or it may overflow without saturating the wick.
+I get impatient and spill a little oil sometimes.

 In Japan, I was taught to use vegetable oil and change the wick when it became rancid, which it always did.
-But I recommend you save yourself some trouble and at least one stinky wick and use a non-organic oil from the start.
+But I recommend Beloved Customer be smarter than I was back in the mists of time and use a non-organic oil from the start.
+Stinky wicks are such a waste.

-Some people prefer straight mineral oil or scented furniture oil, which is just scented mineral oil.
+Some people prefer to use straight mineral oil or scented furniture oil, which is just scented mineral oil.
 The lemony smell is nice.
-But be careful avoid any furniture polishes or oils that contain insidious silicon because it will weaken glue bonds.
+But please avoid any furniture polishes or oils that contain insidious silicon because it will weaken glue bonds.

 Some people prefer camellia oil, and while this has a long history of usage as a lubricant and hair oil in Japan, be aware that the so-called camellia oil available commercially for rust protection is actually just mineral oil with a bit of yellow dye and some fragrance added, sold at an inflated price, much like commercial furniture oil.
 Caveat emptor, baby.
 Mineral oil sold as lubricant laxative in pharmacies is not only cheaper but performs better than genuine camellia oil because it will not become rancid and gummy.